 Restoration is underway, to include the six bronze bells in the two towers that have rung out for almost 135 years.
 Nowadays modern brides in Western-style white gowns do not wait for the bells, but swoop by on motor scooters, seated side saddle, to have their photos taken in front of the cathedral.
 Like Saigon’s own Opera House nearby, the cathedral is a place to see and be seen, to take a pre-nuptial bridal photo to show off at the actual event which will be later on – another Vietnamese twist to Western traditions.
 The blushing bride showing her wedding dress only as she walks down the aisle has been superceded by a provocative advertising trailer, to the delight of parties of tourists and groups of schoolchildren who all gather to watch an advance celebration.

 Celebration is part of the atmosphere here in the 21st century, as ancient ruins are restored and new artists emerge.
-Impressions of a beguiling fusion of West and East, of French and Vietnamese, are being reinforced and reinvented by the creative spirit of Vietnam’s people who are making their future with a soul that is absolutely Asian.
+Impressions of a beguiling fusion of West and East, of French and Vietnamese, of old and new Vietnamese art, are being reinforced and reinvented by the creative spirit of Vietnam’s people who are making their future with a soul that is absolutely Asian.

 BY DENISE HEYWOOD